The Equalizer 2: Development and casting

-On February 24, 2014, seven months before the release of The Equalizer, it was announced that Sony Pictures and Escape Artists were planning a sequel, with Richard Wenk penning the script again.
+On February 24, 2014, seven months before the release of The Equalizer, it was announced that Sony Pictures and Escape Artists were planning a sequel to the first film, with Richard Wenk penning the script again.
 In early October 2014, Antoine Fuqua stated that there would be a sequel to the film only if audiences and Denzel Washington wanted it.
 Fuqua said vigilante Robert McCall was an interesting character, and that the sequel could have more of an international flavor.

 On April 22, 2015, Sony officially announced a sequel, with Washington returning to his role as McCall.
 Fuqua's returning was not yet confirmed.
 In September 2016, producer Todd Black revealed that the script of the film was complete, and that Fuqua would return to direct, with shooting set to begin in September 2017.

 On August 21, 2017, Pedro Pascal was cast in an unspecified role.
 Two days later, Melissa Leo and Bill Pullman were confirmed to reprise their roles from the first film, as Susan and Brian Plummer, and it was reported that the film would be produced by Jason Blumenthal, Black, Washington, Steve Tisch, Mace Neufeld, Alex Siskin and Tony Eldridge.
 On August 24, 2017, Ashton Sanders joined the film to play a character who comes to consider Washington's McCall a father figure.
 On March 25, 2018, it was revealed that Sakina Jaffrey had also been added to the cast.